 Make note of the day and time you're due to admit to treatment.

-Thank you for reading the ultimate guide to finding the right rehab treatment for Barry.
+Thanks for reading our ultimate guide to finding treatment help in Barry.

 Even if you need transport arranged to get here, we can probably help with that too.